edibella/gridder/docs/gridder.md

 ### Inputs

-All methods require a struct internally called KSpaceData.
+All methods require a struct (internally called KSpaceData).
 This struct must have three fields

 * kSpace       - The non-Cartesian k-space data to be interpolated